claucece/claucece.github.io/_posts/2020-06-05-programming-language-design-and-compilers.md

 <br />
 # To follow

-I often find useful to follow people and read their blogpost.
-Note that, often times, these blogs are personal, so don't only expect 'computer science' stuff, and treat them nicely.
+I often find useful to follow people and read their thoughts.
+Note that, often times, these places are personal, so don't only expect 'computer science' stuff, and treat them nicely.

 * For computer science and amazing thoughts: the blog of Robert Harper [\[15\]](#references).